How to calm aggression in nursing patients: Tips for successful de-escalation

 Sometimes even the best techniques are not enough and a situation becomes dangerous.
 In such cases:

-• Hole support immediately.
-Call in colleagues or security personnel.
+• Get support immediately.
+Call in colleagues or security forces..

 • Save yourself and others.
 Remove if the situation escalates.